 Just like so many other places in India, The Spiti Valley in Himachal Pradesh has been on my bucket list for the longest time.
 My cousins recently went on a ‘sister-trip’ to Spiti and came back raving about the grandiose beauty of this valley, which spurred me to prioritize it on my bucket list.
-From everything I read about Spiti, I was informed it was an adventure for travellers who dared to go off the beaten paths, which was right up my alley!
+From everything I read about Spiti, I was informed it was an adventure for travelers who dared to go off the beaten paths, which was right up my alley!

-TOP 10 EXPERIENCES IN THE SPITI VALLEY
+TOP 10 THINGS TO DO IN SPITI VALLEY

 The Last Village On The Indo Tibet Trade Route

 Chitkul, situated on the banks of the Bhaspa river in Kinnaur district, is the last village on the Indo-Tibet trade route.
-My initial plan was to stay the night in Sangla, a bigger neighbouring town that is only an hour away, but on reaching Chitkul, I immediately knew I wanted to stay there.
+My initial plan was to stay the night in Sangla, a bigger neighboring town that is only an hour away, but on reaching Chitkul, I immediately knew I wanted to stay there.
 Cut off from the rest of the world, the peace and tranquillity experienced here is something else and will instantly reinvigorate your spirit.
 You can get a wooden log house room for a mere Rs.600 a night (10 USD).

 Send Love From The Highest Post Office In The World